earthly/website/blog/_posts/2023-10-30-the-roi-of-fast.md

 Beyond these savings, Earthly also helps with CI/CD maintenance costs, as it allows you to run CI builds on your laptop, thus significantly improving the dev/test feedback cycle when developing or debugging the CI.
 We haven't even included this part in our math.

-## Return: Tighter product feedback cycles
+## Return: Tighter Product Feedback Cycles

 There is yet another component to the returns you get from faster builds that is harder to quantify.
 As I don't have a evidence or data for this argument, feel free to take this part with a grain of salt, as I walk you through a more qualitative benefit.